• Skip to primary navigation

 • Saute gently for a few minutes until the onions are translucent Do not allow the onions or garlic to brown.

-• Add the mushrooms and ham and continue to fry until most of the moisture has evaporated from the mushrooms.
+• Add the mushroom stems and ham and continue to fry until most of the moisture has evaporated from the mushrooms.

 • Sprinkle the mushrooms with salt.

 • Spoon the filling onto the mushrooms.
-Make sure each mushroom gets a small amount of the garlic butter.
+Make sure each mushroom gets a small amount of the garlic butter that the onions were cooked in.

 • Line a baking tray with baking parchment and arrange the mushrooms on the tray.